dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

 ### Adding a Data Control to display product details

-Next, you'll modify the markup in the *ProductDetails.aspx* page that you added in the previous tutorial to display specific product information.
+Next, you'll modify the *ProductDetails.aspx* markup that you added in the previous tutorial to display specific product information.

-1. In **Solution Explorer**, open the *ProductDetails.aspx* page.
+1. In **Solution Explorer**, open *ProductDetails.aspx*.

-2. Replace the existing markup with the following markup:
+2. Replace the existing markup with this markup:

     [!code-aspx[Main](display_data_items_and_details/samples/sample5.aspx)]

-This code uses a **FormView** control to display specific product details.
-This markup uses methods like those used to display data in the *ProductList.aspx* page.
+This markup uses a **FormView** control to display specific product details.
+It uses methods like those used to display data in the *ProductList.aspx* page.
 The **FormView** control is used to display a single record at a time from a data source.
 When you use the **FormView** control, you create templates to display and edit data-bound values.
 These templates contain controls, binding expressions, and formatting that define the form's look and functionality.

-To connect the above markup to the database, you must add additional code to the *ProductDetails.aspx* code.
+Connecting the above markup to the database requires additional code.

 1. In **Solution Explorer**, right-click *ProductDetails.aspx* and then click **View Code**.
-   The *ProductDetails.aspx.cs* file will be displayed.
+   The *ProductDetails.aspx.cs* file is displayed.

-2. Replace the existing code with this code:
+2. Replace the existing code with this:

     [!code-csharp[Main](display_data_items_and_details/samples/sample6.cs)]